 It is a new Tour and has an introductory price.
 It is the most interesting Tour I’ve come across in Myanmar so far and it gives you a great introduction to Yangon.

-Travellers wanting to see the Shwedagon Pagoda with an English-speaking guide as part of a Full-Day Tour of Yangon.
+- Travelers wanting to see the Shwedagon Pagoda with an English-speaking guide as part of a Full-Day Tour of Yangon.

-Travellers wanting to catch a local train
+- Travelers wanting to catch a local train

 - All private transfers by air-conditioned vehicle